apache/rocketmq-site/_docs/08-release-manual.md

 > Thanks,
 > The Apache RocketMQ Team

-Also don't forget announce the vote result:
+Also don't forget to announce the vote result:

 > Hello Incubator PMC,
 >